 As an alternative to radioactive iodine or surgery, your endocrinologist may try to treat a hot nodule by giving you thyroid-blocking medications.

 In the past, some doctors used high doses of thyroid hormones in an attempt to shrink thyroid nodules.
 This practice has been largely abandoned because it was for the most part ineffective.

-However, thyroid hormones may be necessary for people who have an underactive thyroid (such as those who have Hashimoto’s disease).
+However, thyroid hormones may be necessary for people who have an underactive thyroid (such as those who have Hashimoto’s thyroiditis).

 Your endocrinologist may also use fine needle aspiration to drain your nodule if it’s fluid filled.